 Follow us on social media, or sign up for our newsletter to keep in touch.
 We’ll be sure to let you know all the details.

 LWD and our Sister Projects have been creating and facilitating community art projects and workshops since 2007.
-Our goal has always been to engage, to inspire, and to help humans connect though the act of creating art.
+Our goal has always been to engage, to inspire, and to help humans connect though the act of creativity.
 And of course, to cultivate Curiosity.

 Community art, just like a community itself, is reliant on each participant, and the more involvement the better.

 Each year we brainstorm concepts, workshops, and projects, we continue to recognize that art can inspire anyone, especially when created by everyone.